tawnyblvd/web-functions-and-objects-review/README.md

 2. Make 3 different user objects and store them in an array

-3. Write a function that takes in an array of User objects, and prints their email addresses
+3. Write a function that takes in an array of User objects, and returns an array with only their email addresses

-4. Write a function that takes in an array of User objects, and the average age of all users
+4. Write a function that takes in an array of User objects, and returns the average age of all users.
+Rounded down.

 5. Write a function that takes in an array of User objects and returns whether or not all users have an age greater than 18